Dolby Atmos: Automobiles

 NIO ET7 comes standard with Dolby Atmos.
 On November 16, 2021, NIO announced that Dolby Atmos will be standardized on all NIO ET7s, the smart flagship electric sedan of the company, combined with a 7.1.4 immersive sound system.

 Dolby's first implementation of Atmos in an automobile was the Lucid Air sedan from Lucid Motors.

-Other brands that have since cars equipped with Dolby Atmos include Genesis, Li Auto, Lotus, Mercedes, Polestar, Rivian, Volvo, Cadillac, and Xiaomi.
+Other brands that have since cars equipped with Dolby Atmos include Genesis, Li Auto, Lotus, Mercedes, Polestar, Rivian, Volvo, Cadillac, Xiaomi, Audi, Hyundai, and Mahindra.

 Compatibility

 Dolby Atmos is adaptable and can be played back on various speaker setups.
 As well, many audio products provide additional support for Dolby Atmos.

 The technology has been licensed to other brands by Dolby.
 Since its launch, the Dolby Atmos format has been used by/affiliated with several companies in consumer technology as well as major film productions.
 This has added to the overall availability of content for Dolby Atmos users.